bazelbuild/continuous-integration/buildkite/README.md

   - If failed, anayzle main build and downstream build separately according to the same principles as above.

 After the analyzing, the pipeline will give a summary of four kinds of breakages:
-- Breakages caused by infra change
+- Breakages caused by infra change.
 - Breakages cuased by Bazel change, including the culprits identified.
-- Breakages caused by the project itself
+- Breakages caused by the project itself.
-- Flaky builds
+- Flaky builds.

 You can check the analyzing log for more details.